At a glance

-Prominent third eyelid, this is usually white in colour, but may be pink tinged if there is a problem with the eye(s)
+- Prominent third eyelid, this is usually white but may be pink tinged if there is a problem with the eye(s)

 A veterinarian should always check abnormal eye discharge, failure to do so can lead to blindness and/or loss of the eye if not treated.

-Your veterinarian will perform a complete physical examination of your cat including a close examination of the eye and observe other symptoms your cat may be experiencing (such as pain in the eye, nasal discharge etc).
+Your veterinarian will perform a complete physical examination of your cat including a close examination of the eye and observe other symptoms your cat may be experiencing (such as pain in the eye, nasal discharge, if one or both eyes are affected).
 He will need to determine when the eye discharge began, does it occur at certain times of the day or year (seasonal), accompanying symptoms you may have observed.

-Culture of the discharge to determine the type of bacteria present, to determine the best type of antibiotic to give.
+Culture and sensitivity: A sample of the discharge grown on a medium to assess of bacteria present, to determine the best type of antibiotic to give.